 Whether you just collected a prospect’s email or have a list of emails in your database already, it helps to occasionally offer your help.

-Just a simple “Hey XXX, have any projects you need some help on?” can generate a lot of interest in your company.
+Just a simple “Hey John, have any projects you need some help on?” can generate a lot of interest in your company.

 Plus, the genuine approach to trying to get projects gives you a solid reputation as a dependable, reliable contractor.

 That reputation gives a massive boost to all your marketing and sales efforts.

 10. Set Up Email Sequence for Potential Clients